Book your Horseback Riding Experiance!

 Can my child sit with me on the horse?

-No, as doing so would not be safe.
+We do not allow this as this is not a safe method of riding.
 It’s also due to strict insurance requirements all riders must ride on their own horse, no tandem riders.
-Children between 8 and 12 who might have a guide holding a lead rope attached to their horse at the sole discretion of the lead guide.
+Children between 8 and 12 might have a guide holding a lead rope attached to their horse at the sole discretion of the lead guide.